-Local & Intimate Venues
+Local & Intimate

-Most bars looking to court the student market will have some kind of live music slot in their weekly schedule - it's worth looking around to see what you can get to (or what to avoid, sometimes you don't want someone singing into your ear during a quiet pint).
-Most often for small gigs and pub singers there's free entry, particularly in the case of open mic nights, and even though it's generally background music, it's sometimes nice to catch something chilled.
+Most bars looking to court the student market will have some kind of live music slot in their weekly schedule - it's worth looking around to see what you can get to (or what to avoid, you might not want someone singing in your ear).
+Often for small gigs and pub singers there's free entry, particularly in the case of open mic nights, and even though it's generally background music, it can be nice to hear something more chilled.

-The venues that fall into this category are too numerous to mention, but a couple of highlights include bloc+ on Bath Street, which deserves a shout-out for having birthed, introduced and/ or honed many a Glasgow band and The Hug & Pint, the brainchild of a music producer and a restaurateur with a strong love of local music.
+The venues that fall into this category are too numerous to mention, but a couple of highlights include bloc+ on Bath Street , which deserves a shout-out for having birthed, introduced and/ or honed many a Glasgow band and The Hug & Pint, the brainchild of a music producer and a restaurateur with a strong love of local music.